TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-troubleshoot-retention.md

     cloudEnvironments="public"
 />

-# How can I see more than 30 days of report data?
+# I can't see more than 30 days of report data

 ## **Recommended steps**